 In 1920, McGhie, Clayton, and Jackson worked with the John Robinson Circus as cooks or laborers.
-On the morning of June 15, James Sullivan called the police and said that the night before his eighteen-year-old son and his nineteen-year-old companion Irene Tusken had been held at gunpoint.
+On the morning of June 15, James Sullivan called the police.
+He told them that one night earlier his eighteen-year-old son and his son’s nineteen-year-old companion Irene Tusken had been held at gunpoint.
 Sullivan reported that his son told him that Tusken had been raped.

-Eventually, a mob of 6,000-10,000 stormed into the jail, meeting little or no resistance from the police.
+Eventually, a mob of 6,000-10,000 stormed into the jail.
+They met little or no resistance from the police.
 They broke into the cells where they could, and they took McGhie, Clayton, and Jackson.